Skip to main content

 A Journey Called PrAja

-ps.
+Ps.
 This is about the show Bharat Ka Veer Putra Maharana Pratap on Sony by Contilloe Starring Faisal Khan, Roshni Walia, Sharad Malhotra and Rachana Parulkar.
 This is NOT their real story.
-The show aired in 2013 for two years.
+The show aired from 2013 to 2015.

-The realization of love is always a difficult part.
-A snakebite and a stab of a dagger later he visualized a life with her, a life where the two people who mattered were there with him.
+The realisation of love is always a difficult part.
+A snakebite and a stab of a dagger later, he visualised a life with her, a life where the two people who mattered were there with him.
 Ajabde and Ranima.
 His illness and fight with life brought out a strong Ajabde, her inner self, that was exactly like his outer one.
 She fought for him, as he fought for life.
-When he regained consciousness knowing her struggle she was not there.
+When he regained consciousness, knowing her struggle, she was not there.
 She was fighting her inner self.
 She gathered the strength to walk up to him and tell him Aap Bijolia chorke jald se jald chale jaiye...

 Her determination to get her best friend married to him made him more determined to win over what was rightfully his.
 He succeeded.
 Because love always wins.

 A leap and a few years later, they lived like Ram and Sita, away but in each other's hearts.
-He knew she was not wrong, but his brains spoke otherwise.
-She religiously touched his ring on her forehead thinking she was touching his feet.
-He kept away a gift on every occasion thinking he was giving them to her.
+He knew she was not wrong, but his brain spoke otherwise.
+She religiously touched his ring on her forehead, thinking she was touching his feet.
+He kept away a gift on every occasion, thinking he was giving it to her.
 Yet the egos were too much.
-Bijolia was in danger again, that needed the rise of Baijilal.
-Baijilal was the strong inner self of Ajabde, that she brought out to help her motherland.
-After all, she had held his hand and made a promise Hum apne matribhumimanage aur apne Praja ko sarvapari manenge ...
+Bijolia was in danger again, which required the rise of Baijilal.
+Baijilal was the strong inner self of Ajabde, which she brought out to help her motherland.
+After all, she had held his hand and made a promise.
+Hum apne matribhumimanage aur apne Praja ko sarvapari manenge ...
 Fate was playing such a cruel game with her.

-After the establishment of Udaipur, he held her hands saying Aapko jitna bhi dhanyavaad kare kam hai, humare saath dene ke liye...
+After the establishment of Udaipur, he held her hands, saying Aapko jitna bhi dhanyavaad kare kam hai, humare saath dene ke liye...
 Another marriage was about to break her heart, but he didn't let that happen.
 Aap ekbar kehke toh dekhiye, hum koi dusra vikalp dhoond lenge Ajabde.
 He wished she would protest, shout and claim him to be hers.
-But she was Kunwarani Ajabde Punwar, she was aware of her responsibilities.
-As she helped him with the sehra carefully avoiding glances, he held her hand saying Aap humara sab kuch thee, hai aur hamesha rahenge.
+But she was Kunwarani Ajabde Punwar; she was aware of her responsibilities.
+As she helped him with the sehra, carefully avoiding glances, he held her hand, saying Aap humara sab kuch thee, hai aur hamesha rahenge.
 He refused to acknowledge her friend as a wife, no matter how much she tried.
-She always was his ardhangini, sat on his left even on his coronation.
+She always was his ardhangini, sat on his left, even on his coronation.
 She was his Maharani.
-He liked her simple choices of clothes and refused her from walking away from him.
+He liked her simple choices of clothes and refused to let her walk away from him.
 When she refused to give him the first colours of Holi, he walked away from his court to her, and reminded her, Koi bhi aupcharikta humare prem pe upyukt nahi hai, hum apke prem mein pagal premi thee, hai aur rahenge...
 He fondly coloured her cheeks red.

 We know that History was otherwise, she fasted in exile with him and controlled his wives and children with authority (9 wives that too!)
-Loved and supported his subjects and most importantly, was his shadow.
+Loved and supported his subjects and, most importantly, was his shadow.
 She supported him even when he considered giving in to Akbar, reminding him of his promise to free Mewar.
-She send her son to Haldighati fully aware he might not return, but proud that he was part of his father's most important war.
+She sent her son to Haldighati fully aware he might not return, but proud that he was part of his father's most important war.
 She was the inspiration for his poetry, the voice of his heart.
-She being a mewari was as strongly connected to all the things that mattered to him, as he was.
+She, being a Mewari, was as strongly connected to all the things that mattered to him as he was.
 She didn't die this soon.
-She was mother to Bhagwan Das, eight years younger to Amar Singh and also most probably a daughter too.
+She was the mother to Bhagwan Das, eight years younger than Amar Singh and also most probably a daughter too.
 She died 7 8 years before him, after Haldighati.
 Maharana Pratap was left empty after the demise of both Chetak and Ajabde in a span of a few years.

 Because they were much more than love.